schleierlab/mmw-cavity-paper-analysis/README.md

 ```
 with environment variables and irrelevant pip packages removed,
 and with the following bumps:
-- scikit-rf: 1.4.0 to 1.5.0 (in case of numpy install issues requiring numpy 2; resolves [this issue](https://github.com/scikit-rf/scikit-rf/issues/1199))
+- scikit-rf: 1.4.0 to 1.5.0 (in case of numpy install issues requiring numpy 2,
+  this version bump prevents [this issue](https://github.com/scikit-rf/scikit-rf/issues/1199))
 - libgfortran5: 13.2.0 to >=14.0.0 (to prevent [numpy install issues](https://github.com/conda-forge/numpy-feedstock/issues/347#issuecomment-2772248255))